Alethio36/mediastack/README2.md

 # Stretch Goals

 1. - [ ] Only install wanted apps
-2. - [o] Auto-configure all the ARR apps with each other (this is not going to happen, too complicated)
+2. - [ ] Auto-configure all the ARR apps with each other (this is not going to happen, too complicated)
-3. - [ ] Setup DNS, proxy, and SSL with the apps for LAN access (this mediastack has the options for all these things but must be manually configured)
+3. - [x] Setup DNS, proxy, and SSL with the apps for LAN access (this mediastack has the options for all these things but must be manually configured)
 4. - [x] Setup Jellyfin and Jellyseerr to work with Cloudflare tunnel
 5. - [ ] Setup a docker secrets for sensitive tokens